Funding

 Governance

-4%Expenses related to the proper functioning and control of decision-making, information and supervisory bodies.
+4%Expenses related to the operation and control of decision-making, information and supervisory bodies.

-All figures shown are from the annual accounts filed and are available on the website of the Charity Commission, the regulatory body for NGOs in England and Wales.
+All figures are taken from the annual accounts filed and available on the website of the Charity Commission, the regulatory body for NGOs in England and Wales.

 Control and audit functions

 Each year, charities are required to prepare their accounts to make available to the Charity Commission for England and Wales.
-The preparation of the accounts and the accounting is carried out by Timbers Accountants Ltd, who have been the Foundation's approved firm since its inception in 2015.
-The annual audit has been carried out by Hicks and Company since 2017, prior to submission to the Charity Commission.
+The accounts are prepared and audited by Timbers Accountants Ltd, which has been the Foundation's approved firm since its inception in 2015.
+Since 2017, the annual audit has been entrusted to Hicks and Company, before being submitted to the Charity Commission.

-Since December 2020, the Foundation has been based at The Foundry, a former factory in Vauxhall, London, which houses 30 NGOs working on social justice and development issues.
-The owner organization, The Ethical Property Company, considers ethical criteria to be an essential component for organisations the voluntary and private sector, a vision shared by the Foundation.
+Since December 2020, the Foundation has set up offices at The Foundry, a former factory in Vauxhall (London), home to 30 NGOs working on social justice and development issues.
+The owner organization, The Ethical Property Company, sees ethical criteria as an essential component for organisations the voluntary and private sectors, a vision shared by the Foundation.